-Housing Authority of the City of Franklin is a public housing agency in Franklin, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Housing Authority of the City of Franklin has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Franklin is a public housing agency in Franklin, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 22nd, 2019, Housing Authority of the City of Franklin has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Housing Authority of the City of Franklin serves Franklin.

 |Housing Authority of the City of Franklin Housing Choice Voucher||Closed|

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (814)432-3416.

 The Housing Authority of the City of Franklin (HACF) Section 8 Housing Choice Voucher waiting list is currently closed.

 More information can be found by visiting the HACF website at http://www.franklinhousingpa.org/, or by calling 814-432-3416 between the hours of 8:00 am and 3:00 pm, Monday-Friday.

 More information about Housing Authority of the City of Franklin can be found on its website at http://www.franklinhousingpa.org/.

 As of 07/23/2019, it is not known if Housing Authority of the City of Franklin is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.